 - Bang the pan on your counter to remove any air bubbles, then bake for 38-45 minutes or until a toothpick comes out with a few moist crumbs.

-- Rotate your pan halfway through to help the cake bake evenly.
+- Rotate the pan halfway through to help the cake bake evenly.

-- Allow the cake to cool in the pan for about 15 minutes, then flip the cake upside down onto the wire rack and remove the flower nails.
+- Let the cake cool in the pan for about 15 minutes, then flip the cake upside down onto the wire rack and remove the flower nails.